11 Best Surf Towns in Mexico | Where to plan your next vacation

 Located not too far from the US border on the Baja California peninsula is Ensenada.
 Which is known for having some great waves.

-There is so much to do in Ensenada compared to other surf towns in Mexico but it’s also a bit more touristy because it’s so close to the US and it’s easy to travel to.
-Due to this, you’ll find many more restaurants, shops, and accommodations.
+Ensenada is a bit more touristy because it’s so close to the US and it’s easy to travel to.
+But still worth checking out.

 4. Punta Mita